LogoJapan Suki

 Interior of Iwayatasishi Cave / 岩屋大師

-At the end of the trail, you’ll reach the summit of Mount Misen, passing the Kujira-iwa rock, which resembles a whale with a spout.
-The viewpoint offers a stunning panorama of the Seto Inland Sea and the city of Ôtake.
+At the end of the trail, you’ll arrive at Mount Misen’s summit, passing the Kujira-iwa rock, which resembles a whale’s blowhole.
+The viewpoint offers stunning vistas over the Seto Inland Sea and the town of Ōtake.

 Whale Rock / クジラ岩